Mission

 Community Building

-Women’s Studies-sponsored and co-sponsored events center the voices of historically marginalized groups, and have included events on women of color in the media, queer entrepreneurs, Black birth justice, and “re-mixing” Black feminism.
-Our WMS faculty are actively engaged members of their communities who dedicate their labor outside the university to social justice causes including political education work for a SWANA for BLM organization, the Latina Mother’s Collaborative, and La Leche League.
+Women’s Studies-sponsored and co-sponsored events center the voices of historically marginalized groups, and have included events on women of color in the media; first-generation, Latinx students; queer entrepreneurs; Black birth justice; and “re-mixing” Black feminism.
+Our WMS faculty are actively engaged members of their communities who dedicate their labor outside the university to social justice causes including political education work for a SWANA for BLM organization, the Latina Mother’s Collaborative, La Leche League, and the Orange County Queer History Project.